 Believe it or not, Oxford is an island.
-Because the city sprung up at the point where the River Cherwell joins the Thames, the whole place is essentially built on a flood plain.
-There are downsides to this, like the existential risk of flooding if you live in Wolvercote, Hinksey or Iffley Village, and the crippling affordability problem that confronts a city with no space to build new houses.
-Happily, it also leaves us with a preposterous number of parks, green spaces and semi-wildernesses to explore.
+Because the city sprang up at the point where the River Cherwell joins the Thames, the whole place is essentially built on a flood plain.
+There are downsides to this, like the existential risk of flooding if you live in Wolvercote, Hinksey or Iffley Village, but happily, it leaves us with loads of parks, green spaces and semi-wildernesses to explore.
 Many of them have the added bonus of one of the city's rivers running through them.
-Check out our page of river walks in and around Oxford to design something special.
-You might also be interested in our guide to punting.

 Larks in Parks

 If you’ve ever seen a photo of Oxford’s dreaming spires, the likelihood is that you were looking at the view from the top of South Park.
 The name is actually misleading.
 South Park, which lies on the hill running from St Clement’s to the back of Oxford Brookes, is the largest park serving East Oxford.
 It’s a lovely expansive space, full of not very much.
 There are some big trees and, if you have a look in the morning before work, the occasional fitness boot camp run by fearsome looking men in khakis.
 Other than that, it’s mostly just open parkland perfect for dog walking or kite flying (but not football, because of the hill).
 It also doubles as Oxford’s only large-scale concert and festival venue.
-In 2001 local lads Radiohead played a celebrated set there and in recent years it has been home to Common People Festival, headlined in 2016 by Primal Scream, Public Enemy and Duran Duran.
+In 2001 local lads Radiohead played a celebrated set there and in recent years it has been home to Common People Festival, headlined in 2016 by Primal Scream, Public Enemy and Duran Duran and in 2017 by the legend that is Sean Paul.

 Headington Hill Park, South Park’s smaller and quieter neighbour, is just on the other side of the road.
 There are lots of interesting trees to be found there, as well as a slightly unexpected mansion called Headington Hill Hall (formerly owned by Robert Maxwell, now part of Oxford Brookes).
 You can find a Daily Info review, complete with notes on the flowers to look out for, here.